nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Chained parameters](https://www.hl7.org/fhir/DSTU2/search.html#2.1.1.4.13) ###

-Servers SHALL support searching by a chained `Patient` identifier parameter for references to `Patient` resources that conform to the `GP-Patient` profile (and therefore have an NHS Number identifier).
+Servers **MUST** support searching by a chained `Patient` identifier parameter for references to `Patient` resources that conform to the `GP-Patient` profile (and therefore have an NHS Number identifier).
 For example:

 ```http
 GET [base]/AllergyIntolerance?patient.identifier=http://fhir.nhs.net/Id/nhs-number|1234569876